 All of these hormones, with their highly varied effects on human physiology, have an impact on the body's utilization of dietary calories and stored fat.
-Fasting has a positive effect on the ideal levels of all of these hormones.
+Fasting has a positive impact on the ideal levels of all of these hormones.

 What is Human Growth Hormone and Why is it Important?

 Human Growth Hormone is a powerful agent of cellular metabolism.
 It helps maintain the body's optimal function by encouraging the revitalization and rejuvenation of the body's physiological systems.

 Fasting is one of the methods by which we can facilitate improved HGH production by the pituitary gland.
-Human Growth Hormone Deficiency is associated with a variety of symptoms which are detrimental to health, such as loss of bone mineral density, reduced strength and muscle mass, weight gain, impaired immune function, slow healing, depression and more.
+Human Growth Hormone Deficiency is associated with a variety of symptoms that are detrimental to health, such as loss of bone mineral density, reduced strength, and muscle mass, weight gain, impaired immune function, slow healing, depression, and more.